saurabhkacholiya/pokedex/README.md

 ## `Feature's`

-- list of all pokemon.
+- List of all pokemon.
-- view partial of selected pokemon on click of view details.
+- View partial of selected pokemon on click of view details.
 - Captured pokemon's from the list.
-- filter pokemon's from
+- Filter pokemon's from
   - All pokemon.
   - captured pokemon.
   - Not captured pokemon.
-- input search bar from the filtered or default pokemon list.
+- Input search bar from the filtered or default pokemon list.

 ## `Improvement`